Mannequin sparks full-scale cliff alert

 Beachy Head mannequin sparks full-scale cliff alert

-Reports of a mannequin being thrown off Beachy Head by a film crew sparked a full-scale air and sea search, coastguards said.
+A mannequin that was thrown off Beachy Head by a film crew sparked a full-scale air and sea search, coastguards have said.

-A helicopter, a lifeboat and police had to search the Sussex coast because they had to rule out the possibility it was a body, a spokesman told the BBC.
+A helicopter, lifeboat and the police had to search the Sussex coast because they had to rule out the possibility it was a body, a spokesman told the BBC.

-An unnamed witness said walkers alerted the Beachy Head chaplain after seeing what they thought was a body.
+Walkers alerted the Beachy Head chaplain after seeing what they thought was a body, an unnamed witness said.

-The response is believed to have cost £3,000, a source said.
+The emergency response is believed to have cost £3,000, a source said.

-Coastguards said the mannequin was later found and the search teams stood down.
+Birling Gap and Eastbourne coastguard rescue teams and two RNLI lifeboats were deployed at about 14:20 BST, while a search and rescue helicopter was scrambled amid difficult flying conditions due to sea fog at the time.

-The spokesman said flying conditions were difficult due to a sea fog at the time.
+The mannequin was later found and the search teams stood down.

 - Beachy Head cliff visitors 'shocked' by rock fall photos